-Measurement of ECL Estimates The recognition and measurement of lifetime ECL is highly complex and involves the use of significant judgment and estimation.
+Measurement of Lifetime ECL Estimates The recognition and measurement of lifetime ECL is highly complex and involves the use of significant judgment and estimation.
 Multiple forward-looking economic forecasts are formulated and incorporated into the lifetime ECL calculations when estimating the allowance for credit losses for in scope financial assets and the liability for off-balance sheet credit exposures as discussed below under Calculation of Lifetime ECL.
 We utilize a standard framework to form economic scenarios to reflect assumptions about future economic conditions supplemented by the use of management judgment, which may result in using alternative or additional economic scenarios and/or management adjustments.

 Methodology We utilize a minimum of four forward-looking economic scenarios, representative of management's view of forecasted economic conditions, sufficient to calculate unbiased expected loss in most economic environments.
 Three of the scenarios are termed the "Consensus Economic Scenarios" which include a 'most likely outcome' (the "Central scenario") and two less likely 'outer' scenarios, referred to as the "Upside scenario" and the "Downside scenario."
 The fourth scenario, referred to as the "Alternative Downside scenario," is designed to consider severe downside risks with more extreme economic outcomes.
 Each scenario is assigned a weighting deemed appropriate for the estimation of lifetime ECL, with the majority of the weighting typically placed on the Central scenario.
 At management's discretion, changes may be made to the weighting assigned to the four scenarios or additional scenarios may be included in order to consider current economic conditions.
 See Note 8, "Allowance for Credit Losses," for further discussion.
-Key Central scenario assumptions as further discussed below are set using the average of forecasts of external economists, helping to ensure the scenarios may not adequately reflect the impact of recent events and it is believed not to be representative of the current economic environment.
+Key Central scenarios are unbiased and maximize the use of independent information, except when in management's judgment these scenarios may not adequately reflect the impact of recent events and it is believed not to be representative of the current economic environment.
 We have determined that two years is a reasonable and supportable forecast period for the scenarios.
 At the end of the two-year reasonable and supportable forecast period for the scenarios.
 At the end of the two-year reasonable and supportable forecast period for the scenarios.
-At the end of the two-year reasonable and supportable forecast period for the scenarios.
-At the end of the two-year reasonable and supportable forecast period for the scenarios.
-At the end of the two-year reasonable and supportable forecast period for the scenarios and the scenarios or a linear basis over a three-year reversion period.